agmangas/wotemu/README.md

 * Using a local file path.

 Loading applications from the filesystem of a custom Docker image based on [agmangas/wotemu](https://hub.docker.com/r/agmangas/wotemu) is arguably the **most versatile option**.
 To that end, you may use the optional `image` parameter in the `Node` class (set to `agmangas/wotemu:latest` by default).

+Please note that although WoTemu does not impose any restrictions on what is actually executed in the application function, your code should follow the [asynchronous I/O programming model](https://docs.python.org/3/library/asyncio.html) to avoid blocking the main thread (there are some WoTemu background processes running in the loop that is passed as argument).

 ### Deploy the stack